ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 - Data saving minimized variant, poorly readable for humans: https://aframe.io/releases/latest/aframe.min.js
 - Structured, annotated and easy to read variant: https://aframe.io/releases/latest/aframe.js
-- There are different versions of the script.
-Instead of *latest* there is often a specific version number in the URL of the linked script, for example 1.4.0.
+- There are different versions of the script that you can see in the URL to the script.

 ---